arniery/cloudwalk/README.md

 I also ran a separate test file on a few individual wav files from the test set, and they gave a correct result every time.

 ### Bonus: Microphone inference
+In attempting the bonus part of this challenge, I used sounddevice to record my computer's audio, trim the extra silence outside of voice activity, and normalise the audio before running the function predict_from_waveform to apply the model logic to this new .wav file we've just generated.
+Admittedly, did not succeed too well, but you guys can try it out and see if it works with your computer's or better quality microphones.
+In the very last main block, un-comment the last two lines and run to try this feature.

 ## Sources
 - https://github.com/braydenoneal/neural-audio-classification/blob/master/README.md